 In the U.S., sepsis impacts more than 1.5 million people annually, of which about 250,000 will die.
 This accounts for one-third to one-half of all deaths for hospitalized patients.
 Health Quest focused on identifying ways to improve these outcomes.
 Despite instituting several evidence-based recommendations, the organization had not succeeded in reducing sepsis mortality to its desired rate.

-Health Quest established a multidisciplinary sepsis committee to lead improvement efforts, including the use of analytics to combat sepsis mortality rates and improve patient outcomes, resulting in a:
+Health Quest established a multidisciplinary sepsis committee to lead improvement efforts, including the use of analytics to combat sepsis mortality rates and improve patient outcomes.

 Sepsis is the body’s overwhelming response to common infections anywhere in the body, such as the respiratory system, gastrointestinal tract, integumentary system, or urinary tract.
 Sepsis can lead to tissue damage, organ failure, amputations, and death.1 It impacts more than 1.5 million people annually in the U.S., of which about 250,000 will die, contributing to one-third to one-half of all deaths for hospitalized patients.2